InspiryThemes/quick-and-easy-tweets/README.txt

 Contributors: inspirythemes, saqibsarwar, usmanaliqureshi, fahidjavid
 Tags: twitter, tweets, tweets widget, tweets plugin, twitter widget, simple tweets, easy tweets Requires at least: 5.0
-Tested up to: 5.9.2
+Tested up to: 6.2.2
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A quick and easy way to to display tweets on your website using widget.

 == Description ==
-This plugin uses twitter OAuth api to fetch tweets that are later on cached in database and displayed in a widget with very simple layout.
+This plugin uses Twitter OAuth api to fetch tweets that are later on cached in database and displayed in a widget with a simple but good-looking layout.

 ### Links